 All clients want the best person for their role, but in interim and contract positions this is even more crucial.
 For most of my client’s their top priority is to find talent with the self-confidence to take on huge projects by hitting the ground running.
 As a professional interim this means you often have the opportunity to contribute towards business critical decisions, without getting caught up in the internal politics.
 Hirers for temporary contracts are looking for results driven individuals, rather than finding someone who’s going to be a great team player or fit in with the company culture.

 As an interim you may find that your week involves working for 3 different clients, on 5 different projects, so it is vital to stay on top of your work and be organised.
 As an interim you may have a very small window to complete a large piece of work, and so the last thing you need is to have a project handed back to you because you’ve not understood the brief correctly.
 Make sure you communicate effectively with each of your clients at the start of a new project, so that you don’t waste time down the line.

 Often an interim is hired to pick up a role whilst someone is off on maternity or sick leave.
 It is also key to ensure that the role is handed back in the same, if not even better, state than it was left in - being organised is critical to achieving this.

 A career as a professional interim can be incredibly rewarding if you do it right.
-If you are considering starting a career as an interim or if you are already doing it, Forward Role can help.
-We are industry experts with over 10 years’ experience and have some of the best interim recruiters on the market.
-If you would like help with any interim needs, we are always happy to help.
+If you are considering starting a career as an interim or contractor within marketing, digital or techngology - or if you are already doing it but could do with more work, Forward Role can help.
+We are industry experts with over 10 years’ experience and have some of the best interim and contract roles in the market.
+If you would like any support, we are always happy to help.
 So get in touch!